More Covid-19 cases in 20s age group than any other

 Ministry of Health data about the first 500 cases of Covid-19 shows people of European ethnicity in their 20s are the most likely to test positive for the virus.

-A West Coast woman in her 70s with an underlying serious medical condition, was the first person in the country to succumb to the disease, she died early yesterday morning.
+A West Coast woman in her 70s with an underlying serious medical condition was the first person in the country to succumb to the disease on Sunday.

 Of the first 500 cases, 74 per cent were of European ethnicity, 7 per cent were Asian, and 4 per cent Māori.
 Pacific Islanders are the least likely to have contracted it so far - making up just 2.3 per cent.